carlosyucra/GPS/docs/source/index.rst

 ..
-CARTO Big Data connectors documentation master file, created by sphinx-quickstart on Sun Oct  1 20:01:42 2017.
+GPS Trabajo Final documentation master file, created by sphinx-quickstart on Sun Oct  1 20:01:42 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.